 The 1-4 wire harness cable could have come loose.
 To correct this, disconnect and reconnect the 1-4 cable.
 Check to see if any pins are bent or if here is any corrosion build up.
 After reconnect, try to start up the display, and this will typically resolve the issue.

-Another potential cause could be that the cable connector has come our for a number of reasons.
+Another potential cause could be that the cable connector has come foul for a number of reasons.
 We have seen cases in which a bike parked on a rack will get caught on another bike when pulled off the rack.
 This can pull the cable out just enough to cause a problem.
-After riding a short while, it can come lose and the bike will shut down.
+After riding a short while, it can come loose and the bike will shut down.